VahramUstabashyan/server-client-app/README.md

 ## Prerequisites

-First, you must have installed C++ Boost library on your device.
+First, you must have installed C++ `Boost` and `readline` libraries on your device.
-If you don't have any, run this in your terminal:
+If you don't have any of these, run this in your terminal:

 ```
 sudo apt install libboost-dev
+sudo apt install libreadline-dev
 ```

 And second, CMake will be used to build the project.